jnduli/blog_jnduli.co.ke/content/drafts/advanced_vim_snippets.rst

     - [ ] Weekly email
     endsnippet

-However, a problem is that a lot of the content is repeated between the weekday and weekend snippets.
-A way of avoiding this is to use python code internally within the snippets, for example:
+This works but creates a lot of repeated tasks between the weekday and weekend.
+To avoid this, python code can be used directly within the snippets, for example:

 .. code-block:: python